meshstyles/meshstyles.github.io/README.md

 # max (meshstyles)

-### Computer Science Student - Open Source Enthusiast - always working on something
+### Developer - Open Source Enthusiast - always working on something

 # At a glance